‘Challenge’ Star Johnny Bananas Teases Interest In Being ABC’s ‘Bachelor’

 Johnny “Bananas” Devenanzio has been doing various seasons of MTV’s The Challenge franchise for more than a decade now, but he has hinted that he thinks a spin as The Bachelor could be the next challenge that would be right up his alley.
 From the looks of things, fans aren’t exactly opposed to the idea.

 As E!
 News details, Johnny Bananas has been a prominent figure on MTV for the past 13 years.
-He first was on the 2006 Key West version of The Real World and is current a part of the Challenge: War of the Worlds cast.
+He first appeared on the 2006 Key West version of The Real World, and is current a part of the Challenge: War of the Worlds cast.
 Devenanzio has won plenty of cash thanks to his MTV appearances, and he has parlayed his competitive battles into some other television opportunities in recent months.

 The Challenge icon is now hosting the NBC show First Look, but it sounds as if he might have a different show on a different network in his sights.
 When asked if he would ever consider tackling ABC’s Bachelor show, Johnny Bananas seemed all for it.